Drone-FYP2021-PolyU-EIE/Gazebo-simulation/README.md

                                                                          [1]

 the 3d point in rviz have a little bit error, it should be the calculated 3d point is based on the world frame as origin instead of d435 camera
+After testing, it should be not a big problem as the point will set in front of the trunk which means the front part of the trunk will be consider
 ```

 ### Remark